aptech/docs/docs/CR-AmericanBinomCall_Greeks.rst

 Purpose
 ----------------
-Computes Delta, Gamma, Theta, Vega, and Rho for American call options using binomial method.
+Computes Delta, Gamma, Theta, Vega, and Rho for American call options using the binomial method.

 Format
 ----------------